GourinandhanaES/fitpeo-healthcare/README.md

 # Healthcare Dashboard UI (React)

+ A fresh take on designing modern healthcare dashboards using React!
 This project is a front-end design attempt to recreate a pixel-perfect layout from a reference image — trying out new layouts, color schemes, and visual hierarchies to match real-world UI standards.
 It mainly focuses on:

 - Responsive design
 - Reusable components